codeigniter4/CodeIgniter4/user_guide_src/source/concepts/structure.rst

         ThirdParty/     ThirdParty libraries that can be used in application Views/          Views make up the HTML that is displayed to the client

-Because the ``app`` directory is already namespaced, you should feel free to modify the structure of this directory to suit your application's needs.
-For example, you might decide to start using the Repository pattern and Entity Models to work with your data.
-In this case, you could rename the ``Models`` directory to ``Repositories``, and add a new ``Entities`` directory.
+Because the **app** directory is already namespaced, you should feel free to modify the structure of this directory to suit your application's needs.

+For example, you might decide to start using the Repository pattern and Entities to work with your data.
+In this case, you could rename the **Models** directory to **Repositories**, and add a new **Entities** directory.

 All files in this directory live under the ``App`` namespace, though you are free to change that in **app/Config/Constants.php**.